 - Avoid tight diapers as they put added pressure on the stomach.

 - Reduce pacifier time.
 Constant sucking can pump your baby's stomach up with swallowed air.

 - If your baby is frantic, stressed or is rushing through feeding, calm him down first.
 Then try feeding him again.

 - Try to avoid disruptions like bright lights or unusual noises during a feeding.

 - Give smaller, more frequent feedings to reduce the chances of spit-up.

-If his spit up continues, ask your doctor about switching to Enfamil A+® Thickened, specially designed to help reduce spit-up.
+If his spit up continues, ask your doctor about switching to Enfamil A+ for feeding babies who frequently Spit Up is, specially designed to help reduce spit-up.